 I’ve said many times that I believe you could airdrop me naked and penniless into the heart of the Congo, and by the time I emerged, I’d not just have survived, I’d come out wealthy.
 And believe me, I don’t think wealth is by any means the most important thing in life; it’s important but should be considered a convenience, not an imperative.
 Not that I’d want to be airdropped into the Congo at the moment; I’ve gotten a bit lazy, I have other interests, and you can’t be everywhere and do everything.

 But now that I think about it, if I wanted to make a real fortune today from a small base, I might prefer Africa to any other continent.
-As an educated Westerner, you can quickly meet anyone on an equal level much more easily than you could at home.
-If you have a reason that makes any sense at all, you can be in the office of the president within a week.
+As an educated Westerner, you can quickly meet almost anyone on an equal level much more easily than you could at home.
+If you have a reason that makes any sense at all, you can be in the office of the president within a few weeks.
 These countries are all plagued with incompetence and corruption, they need everything, and they’re full of untapped resources and talent.
 This all inures to the great advantage of a foreign entrepreneur.

 Here’s an idea.
-For your next vacation, book a trip to Cameroon, Togo, Gabon, Zimbabwe, or Angola.
+For your next vacation, book a trip to Cameroon, Togo, Namibia, Zimbabwe, or Angola.
 Go through the Yellow Pages in the capital and meet everybody who is anybody.
 The chances are good you’ll come up with several deals in the first week alone.
 If you can’t find the time, send your kid who’s just out of school and idiotically thinks he may want to misallocate time and money getting an MBA.
 This idea alone should be worth a million dollars.
-Or as I would prefer to think of it, 800 ounces of gold.
+Or as I would prefer to think of it, 600 ounces of gold.

 But to an economist, money, like all goods, has “declining marginal utility.”
 In other words, the more of something you have, the less you need or want the next unit.
 Of course, more is always better, but it’s unseemly, even degrading, to pursue anything beyond a certain point.